jcorbin/hexant/stream.md

   - a rule that doesn't care to express any result color or turn, merely a state update

 ## Done

+- finished out color halver test case and its collatz progeny
+  - added verbose value and code logging options to `isTurmite()` test utility
+- started working on comment / directive syntax for specifying numColors broader than required for a turmite's turn sequence

+# 2022-05-19

 - broke up turmite help routines ahead of making them more elaborate / interactive